Astrometric view of companions in the inner dust cavities of protoplanetary disks

 \section{Introduction}

-Detecting planetary or stellar companions around forming stars (or Young Stellar Objects, YSOs) is crucial for understanding how multiple systems interact with their natal environments, how companions and protoplanetary disks co-evolve, and for placing observational constraints on the formation of planets and stellar multiples.
+Detecting planetary or stellar companions around forming stars, or young stellar objects (YSOs), is crucial for understanding how multiple systems interact with their natal environments and how companions and protoplanetary disks co-evolve as well as for placing observational constraints on the formation of planets and stellar multiples.
 In addition, the origin and evolution of companions in YSOs are key to understanding the exoplanet population.